MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/channel-setup-callcenter.md

 1. In the navigation pane, go to **Retail and Commerce \> Channels \> Call centers \> All call centers**.
 1. On the action pane, select **New**.
 1. In the **Name** field, provide a name for the new channel.
-1. Select the appropriate **Legal entity** from the drop down.
+1. Select the appropriate **Legal entity** from the drop-down.
-1. Select the appropriate **Warehouse** location from the drop down.
+1. Select the appropriate **Warehouse** location from the drop-down.
 This location will be used as the default on sales orders created for this call center channel, unless other defaults have been defined at the customer or item level.
 1. In the **Default customer** field, provide a valid default customer.
 This data is used to assist in auto-populating defaults when new customer records are created.
 When creating call center orders, it is not advisable to create orders for the default customer.
 1. In the **Email notification profile** field, provide a valid email notification profile.
 As call center orders are created and processed, the email notification profile is used to trigger automated email alerts to customers with information about their order status.
 1. Provide a **Price override** info code.
 You may need to create an info code for this first.
 This info code provides the set of reason codes that the user will be prompted to choose from when using the price override functionality on a call center order.